bjoernalbers/uninstall-mackeeper/README.md

 # Uninstall MacKeeper

-Do you want to remove [MacKeeper](https://mackeeper.com) from your Mac?
+Do you want to completely remove [MacKeeper](https://mackeeper.com) from your Mac?
-Here's an easy way:
+Here's an easy and reliable method:

 1. Download
    [latest release](https://github.com/bjoernalbers/uninstall-mackeeper/releases/latest)